deltorosalazar/Yao-Parking/readme.md

 php artisan serve
 ```

-- In some occassions your would have to change the port
+- In some occassions you will have to change the port

 ```
 php artisan serve --port 9876